Mieze/RTL8111_driver_for_OS_X/README.md

 - Version 1.2.0 (2014-04-23):
     - Updated underlying linux sources from Realtek to 8.037.00.
 Improved interrupt mitigate to use a less aggressive value for 10/100 MBit connections.

+Troubleshooting
+- Make sure you have followed the installation instructions especially when you have issues with certain domains while the others are working fine.
+- Use the debug version to collect log data when trying to track down problems.
+The kernel log messages can be found in /var/log/system.log.
+For Sierra and above use "log show --predicate "processID == 0" --debug" in order to retrieve kernel logs.
+Include the log data when asking for support or giving feedback.
+I'm an engineer, not a clairvoyant.
+- Check your BIOS settings.
+You might want to disable Network Boot and the UEFI Network Stack as these can interfere with the driver.
+- Double check that you have removed any other Realtek kext from your system because they could prevent the driver from working properly.
+- Verify your bootloader configuration, in particular the kernel flags.
+Avoid using npci=0x2000 or npci=0x3000.
+- In Terminal run netstat -s in order to display network statistics.
+Carefully examine the data for any unusual activity like a high number of packets with bad IP header checksums, etc.
+- In case auto-configuration of the link layer connection doesn't work it might be necessary to select the medium manually in System Preferences under Network for the interface.
+- Use Wireshark to create a packet dump in order to collect diagnostic information.
+- Keep in mind that there are many manufacturers of network equipment.
+Although Ethernet is an IEEE standard different implementations may show different behavior causing incompatibilities.
+In case you are having trouble try a different switch or a different cable.

+FAQ
+- How can I retrieve the kernel logs?
+    - In Terminal type "grep kernel /var/log/system.log".
+- I want to disable Energy Efficient Ethernet (EEE) but I don't know how?
+    - Take a look at the driver's Info.plist file.
+There you will find an option named <key>enableEEE</key>.
+Change its value from <true/> to <false/>.
+Don't forget to recreate the kernel cache after changing the value.
+- WoL from S5 doesn't work with this driver but under Windows it's working.
+Is this a driver bug?
+    - No it isn't, the driver is working as it should because OS X doesn't support WoL from S5.

 Known Issues
 - There are still performance problems with regard to SMB in certain configurations.
 My tests indicate that Apple's Broadcom driver shows the same behavior with those configurations.
 Obviously it's a more general problem that is not limited to my driver.
 - WoL refuses to work on some machines.